martinber/noaa-apt/docs/development.md

 ### GNU/Linux portable

-I can't make `gtk-rs` to work with the `x86_64-unknown-linux-musl` target, so I'm building with the default `x86_64-unknown-linux-gnu` on Debian Jessie.
+I can't make `gtk-rs` to work with the `x86_64-unknown-linux-musl` target, so I'm building with the default `x86_64-unknown-linux-gnu` on Debian Stretch.
 I think the binary works on any linux with GLIBC newer than the one used when building, that's why I'm using a Debian Jessie docker image.

 So in the end, I build by releases with a Docker image: The GUI version, the no GUI version and the GUI .deb package.
+Also I build the Raspberry Pi versions (armhf).

 - Set up: